-The size and percentage results from the 2012 and 2014 Integrated Reports (Table 2-1) are not exactly comparable due to changes in assessment and mapping technology over the years and correction of errors, but they provide an approximation of changes in the total amount of waters in each category.
+The size and percentage results from the 2014 and 2016 Integrated Reports (Table 2-1) are not exactly comparable due to changes in assessment and mapping technology over the years and correction of errors, but they provide an approximation of changes in the total amount of waters in each category.
+For rivers and streams, the mapping technique that is used includes in listed segments any non-riverine portions of a river or stream, such as where it flows through a lake.
+This leads to an overestimate of the total river/stream length in any category.

-For rivers and streams, there were increases in all categories except Category 3.
-For Category 1, the increase was entirely due to new mapping of several AUs using higher resolution mapping technology.
-For Category 2, the bulk of the increase was due to mapping changes but 1 segment (2 miles) was delisted to this category.
-New mapping also caused small increases in all other categories.
-Category 3 decreased by 13 miles as 5 waters were added and 4 removed.
-Category 4 increased by 25 miles as 4 waters were added and 1 was removed.
-Category 5 increased by 135 miles as 9 waters were added and 4 were removed.
+For rivers and streams, there were increases in terms of mileage in Categories 1, 2 and 4, and decreases in Categories 3 and 5.
+For Categories 1 and 2, the increases were entirely due to new mapping of several AUs using higher resolution mapping technology.
+Category 3 decreased by 7 miles as five waters were removed and the mapping was updated for three waters.
+Category 4 increased by 119 miles as 21 waters were added and one was removed.
+Category 5 decreased by 115 miles as three waters were added and 21 were removed.